• Skip to main content

 1.)
 An 8-team league is the minimum number of participants you will want.
 Anything less just isn’t as fun.

 2.)
-14-team league is the maximum number of participants you will want.
-Anything more and there won’t be enough star-power to fully round out the teams.
+A 14-team league is the maximum number of participants you will want.
+Anything more and there won’t be enough star power to round out the teams fully.

-There is truly only one large, looming burden hanging over a fantasy league commissioner: setting a date for the draft.
+There is truly only one large, looming burden on a fantasy league commissioner: setting a draft date.

-Chances are you will need to get some ballpark dates/times that work for people and find the one that works best for everyone.
-The draft is the single most important event of the fantasy season and also a lot of fun, so you (and everyone else) will want to be present for it.
+Chances are, you will need to get some ballpark dates/times that work for people and find the one that works best for everyone.
+The draft is the most critical event of the fantasy season and a lot of fun, so you (and everyone else) will want to be present for it.
 Most drafts take place circa Labor Day.
-Auto-drafting is always a backup option but it isn’t as good as choosing the players you want and like.
+Auto-drafting is always a backup option, but it isn’t as good as choosing the players you want and like.

 Fantasy Football Glossary